birdandhike.com logo

 Original Brownstone Trailhead (view NW)

 NOTICE: The expansion of Summerlin to the eastern edge of Red Rock Canyon NCA has blocked the access road.
-There are ways to get to the trailhead, but I don't think they are legal and I don't know if access will ever be permitted.
+There are ways to get to the trailhead, but I don't think they are legal, and I don't know if access will ever be permitted.
 Hikers can access this area from Calico Basin (longer) and Sandstone Quarry (shorter).

 Overview

 The 4.5-mile access road requires a 4WD vehicle, which limits access, but this route makes for a nice hike into the La Madre Mountain Wilderness Area.
 The access road and the hiking route run up a broad wash in a desert valley with sandstone and limestone mountains all around.
 From the trailhead, the route passes a side canyon with an old cement dam (a cattle tank), passes some rock art and a few agave-roasting pits, and runs out for 1.3 miles to another tank.
-The second tank is a bit unusual because it was build across the mouth of a broad sandstone basin rather than a narrow canyon.
+The second tank is a bit unusual because it was built across the mouth of a broad sandstone basin rather than a narrow canyon.
 The valley is well-vegetated with a diverse assemblage of plant species, and there is some nice rock art on the canyon walls.

 Link to map.